aineko-m/iveeCore/README.md

 ## Installation
 - Setting up the environment

-These steps assume a Ubuntu Server 12.04 as environment, which is where the author develops and uses iveeCore.
+These steps assume an Ubuntu Server 14.04 as environment, which is where the author develops and uses iveeCore.
 Other can probably work too, but are untested.
 Run the following command with root privileges to install the required packages:
 ```
-apt-get install build-essential git mysql-server-5.5 php5-dev php5-cli php5-mysqlnd php5-curl php5-memcached libzmq1 libzmq-dev memcached re2c pkg-config gawk
+apt-get install build-essential git mysql-server-5.6 php5-dev php5-cli phpunit php5-mysqlnd php5-curl php5-memcached libzmq3 libzmq3-dev memcached re2c pkg-config
 ```

 If you are using MariaDB or another MySQL derivate, or have a different setup and know what your are doing, adapt the command as required.